rivosinc/JumpStart/docs/reference_manual.md

 Machine, Supervisor and User mode cannot share code so the code for different modes have to be placed in different sections.
 The [`mappings`](#mappings) diag attribute should be used to assign the different sections in distinct memory regions and assigned different linker script section names.

-## Diag Attributes File
+## Diag Attributes

-The Diag Attributes File specifies the memory layout and various attributes of the diag such as the MMU mode, number of active harts, etc.
+The Diag Attributes file specifies the memory layout and various attributes of the diag such as the MMU mode, number of active harts, etc.

-The default diag attribute values are defined in the [Source Attributes YAML file](../src/public/jumpstart_public_source_attributes.yaml).
+The default diag attribute values are defined in the [Source Attributes YAML file](../src/rivos_internal/jumpstart_internal_source_attributes.yaml).

 ### `active_hart_mask`